thalo-rs/thalo/README.md

 ## [ESDL](https://github.com/thalo-rs/esdl) - Event-sourcing Schema Definition Language

-Defining aggregates, commands & events are recommended to be done in the esdl schema language.
+Defining aggregates, commands and events are recommended to be done in the [ESDL schema language](https://github.com/thalo-rs/esdl).

-This allows for more readable aggregate definitions and provides Thalo Rust code generation to generate events, command trait and custom types.
+This allows for more readable aggregate definitions and provides code generation to generate events, command trait and custom types compatible with Thalo.

 An example of an `.esdl` can be found in [`examples/bank-account/bank-account.esdl`](/examples/bank-account/bank-account.esdl).

 ## Examples

+Examples include:

+- [**bank-account**](/examples/bank-account): a bank account aggregate built with an ESDL schema file.
+- [**protobuf**](/examples/protobuf): a gRPC client & server for sending syncronous commands.

-Examples can be seen in the [`examples`](/examples) directory.
+All examples can be seen in the [`examples`](/examples) directory.

 ## Getting Help